choria-io/website/docs/content/playbooks/node_sets/_index.md

 ## YAML Nodes

-A YAML file is supported as a input format, it can have groups inside it like the example here:
+A YAML file is supported as an input format, it can have groups inside it like the example here:

 ```yaml
 web_servers: